chrisant996/clink/docs/clink.md

 #### Argument Completion

 Clink provides a framework for writing complex argument match generators in Lua.
 It works by creating a parser object that describes a command's arguments and flags and then registering the parser with Clink.
-When Clink detects the command is being entered on the current command line being editied, it uses the parser to generate matches.
+When Clink detects the command is being entered on the current command line being edited, it uses the parser to generate matches.

 Here is an example of a simple parser for the command **foobar**;